 HRNasty and the Zen of the Employee Experience

-I am responsible for the employee experience and believe that are are all the CEO of our personal brand.
-What I represent, who I am, and how I conduct myself is all part of my personal brand as an individual contributor.
+I am responsible for the employee experience and believe that I am the CEO of my personal brand.
+What I represent, who I am, and how I conduct myself is all part of my personal brand as an individual contributor, exec and role model.
 Over the years, I have adopted the below philosophies within my professional HR career to provide a positive employee experience.
 I share them with you so you have an opportunity to see what makes me tick.
 I also provide this so that you can think about your own brand.

 What is your personal brand?

 Below I share my HR philosophy with further explanations provided below the short list.
 I encourage everyone to articulate your personal brand.
 Most questions are answered with the below in mind.
 You already have a brand, you already believe and practice your craft in a purposeful way.
 Writing your tenants down will help you further define your brand, and can hold you to a higher standard.

 With these ideas in mind, I am kept directed and purposeful about my craft.

 - Communicate the company message at least 3 times in three different ways.